 Sabbattini P, Sjoberg M, Nikic S, Frangini A, Holmqvist P-H, Kunowska N, Carroll T, Brookes E, Arthur SJ, Pombo A, Dillon N. (2014).
 A H3K9/s10 methyl-phospho switch modulates polycomb and pol II binding at repressed genes during differentiation.
 Molecular Biology of the Cell 25, 904-915.

-Auner HW, Marie A, Ward TH, Kraus M, Milan E, May P, Chaidos A, Driessen C, Cenci S, Dazzi F, Rahemtulla A, Apperley JF, Karadimitris A, Dillon N. (2013).
+Auner HW, Moody AM, Ward TH, Kraus M, Milan E, May P, Chaidos A, Driessen C, Cenci S, Dazzi F, Rahemtulla A, Apperley JF, Karadimitris A, Dillon N. (2013).
 Combined inhibition of p97 and the proteasome causes lethal disruption of the secretory apparatus in multiple myeloma cells.
 PLoS ONE 8(9).

 Frangini A, Sjöberg M, Roman-Trufero M, Dharmalingam G, Haberle V, Bartke T, Lenhard B, Malumbres M, Vidal M, & Dillon N. (2013).
 The aurora b kinase and the polycomb protein ring1B combine to regulate active promoters in quiescent lymphocytes.
 Molecular Cell 51(5), 647–661.

 Dillon N. (2012).
 Factor mediated gene priming in pluripotent stem cells sets the stage for lineage specification.
 BioEssays 34(3), 194–204.

 Auner HW, Beham-Schmid C, Dillon N, Sabbattini P. (2010).
 The life-span of short-lived plasma cells is partly determined by a block on activation of apoptotic caspases acting in combination with endoplasmic reticulum stress.
 Blood 116(18), 3445-55